 Estate Tax Saving Strategy: Marital Deduction

 The surviving spouse is entitled to receive the assets of a deceased spouse’s estate tax-free.
 Of course, this is assuming the estate’s worth does not exceed the federally-set ceiling at the time of death.
-The current marital deduction amount is somewhere around $5.34 million.
-This amount changes because it’s adjusted yearly to account for inflation.
+The current marital deduction amount is $11.4 million as of this writing.
+Keep in mind, this amount changes because it’s adjusted yearly to account for inflation.
 If you die with an estate that’s worth less than this, the federal government gives your spouse a free pass.
 He or she will not have to pay any estate taxes.

 Better still, marital deductions are portable.
 Let’s say a deceased spouse didn’t use all the estate tax exemptions to which he or she was entitled.
 Leaving behind a substantial estate, the surviving spouse now has to pay estate taxes.
 The law allows the surviving spouse to take advantage of the unused portion of the marital deduction of the deceased spouse.
 This can significantly lower the amount of estate taxes to be paid – or even eliminate them altogether.
 Naturally, this would depend on the size of the estate and the amount of exemptions not utilized by the deceased spouse.

 Estates often include different types of assets.
 Some assets, such as cash and bonds, are liquid; others, such as business interests or valuable collectibles, are not.
 If your heirs end up having to pay for estate taxes, they can use the liquid assets to do so.
 Remember to set up a payable-on-death account with your banks and a transfer-on-death proviso for your stocks and bonds.
 This way, your beneficiary can access the cash and the interest on the stocks and bonds immediately upon your death.
 There is no need to wait for probate since these arrangements place the named assets outside of the probate process.